 They sang again – one of them holding a half-eaten apple- and I was so impressed by the natural beauty of the voices that I determined to take the older one and train her for the singing profession.
 I sent them home at once with instructions not to sing in the open air anymore, and next day saw their mother.
 Now Miss Stella Carol is living with me.
 I have practically adopted her and have taken complete charge of her education.
 She has her own room and a maid to look after her.
 She will also have a governess to teach her languages, and to take charge of her on her afternoon walks.’

-I have never managed to discover what Stella’s real surname was.
+Stella’s real name was Lily May Fernee.
 The change to Carol was due to the carol singing which led the sisters to Amy’s door in Hampstead.

 The Italian opera star Enrico Caruso was in the audience when Stella made her debut in Bristol.
 He was so impressed with the young singer that he arranged to have his photo taken with her.
 A similar photo was produced as a promotional postcard, printed with the title ‘A New Fairy Tale‘.